iai-callgrind/iai-callgrind/docs/src/benchmarks/binary_benchmarks/stdin_and_pipe.md

 sequentially, each waiting for the previous process to exit successfully (See also [Configure the exit code of the Command](./configuration/exit_code.md)).
-If the `Command::stdin` changes to `Stdin::Setup`, `setup` and the `Command` are executed in parallel and Iai-Callgrind waits first for the `Command` to exit, then `setup`.
+If the `Command::stdin` changes to `Stdin::Setup`, `setup` and the `Command` are executed in parallel and Gungraun waits first for the `Command` to exit, then `setup`.
 After the successful exit of `setup`, `teardown` is executed.

 Since `setup` and `Command` are run in parallel if `Stdin::Setup` is used, it is